Caso Avícola Villalobos

 /Mar 18 2025

-The Fifth Civil and Commercial Court of Appeals, in an order dated March 18, 2025, acknowledged receipt of the Supreme Court's dismissal of the cassation appeal and ordered notification to the parties.
+The Fifth Civil and Commercial Court of Appeals acknowledged the Supreme Court's dismissal of the cassation appeal through its <doc id="gua-01165-2021-01490-2025-03-18-a" /> of March 18, 2025, and ordered notification to the parties.

 Overview

-I. Trial and Appeal
+I. First Instance and Appeal

-Alimentos para Animales, S.A. alleged that Lisa committed abuse of right by filing a criminal complaint on February 2, 2018 before the Seventh Criminal Court of First Instance (Expediente 01079-2018-00056), which was dismissed at a hearing on August 3, 2018.
-The first-instance court upheld Lisa's peremptory exceptions (lack of the elements required for abuse of right, lack of standing of the plaintiff, and lack of standing of the defendant), rejected Lisa's prescription exception, dismissed the claim, and ordered Alimentos para Animales to pay costs.
+Alimentos para Animales, S.A., an entity within the Avícola Villalobos Group, brought a summary civil action for abuse of right and damages against Lisa, S.A., alleging that Lisa committed abuse of right by filing a criminal complaint (querella penal) on February 2, 2018 before the Seventh Criminal Court of First Instance of the Department of Guatemala (Expediente 01079-2018-00056), a complaint dismissed at a hearing on August 3, 2018.
+On April 5, 2023, the Fifteenth Multi-Judge First Instance Civil Court of the Department of Guatemala upheld Lisa's peremptory exceptions (lack of the elements required for abuse of right, lack of standing of the plaintiff, and lack of standing of the defendant), rejected Lisa's prescription exception, dismissed the claim, and ordered Alimentos para Animales to pay costs.

-The appellant raised three grievances: that the trial court failed to properly evaluate the documentary evidence, that its membership in the Avícola Villalobos Group established its standing to sue, and that for the same reason the exception of lack of standing of the defendant should be overturned.
+On June 22, 2023, the Fifth Civil and Commercial Court of Appeals issued <doc id="gua-01165-2021-01490-2023-06-22-a" />, denying the appeal and affirming the first-instance judgment in full.
+The appellant, through its authorized representative Elias José Arriaza Sáenz, raised three grievances: that the trial court failed to properly evaluate the documentary evidence consisting of the criminal complaint and its dismissal; that its membership in the Avícola Villalobos Group established its standing to sue; and that, for the same reason, the exception of lack of standing of the defendant should be overturned.
 The Court established a dispositive fact: the criminal complaint was brought against various legal entities and natural persons, but Alimentos para Animales, S.A. was not among them.
-Because the criminal action was not directed against the plaintiff, the material link necessary to establish abuse of right was absent.
+Because the criminal action was not directed against the plaintiff, the material link necessary to establish abuse of right was absent, and the standing grievances were declared nonexistent on the same basis.
+The Court added that the assessment of documentary evidence belongs to the trial judge, and that the content of the assessed documents established precisely that Lisa exercised no criminal action against Alimentos para Animales.

 This proceeding reflects the Avícola Villalobos Group's pattern of litigation against Lisa, S.A.: a Group entity brought an abuse-of-right claim against Lisa for the legitimate exercise of its right to file a criminal complaint, seeking damages arising from a complaint that was not even directed against the plaintiff.
 The claim was rejected at first instance, affirmed on appeal, and the plaintiff ordered to pay costs.